gobstones/gobstones-web/README.md

 ```
 ## desktop/offline version

 Gobstones Web uses HTML5 App Cache.
 This means that after the first time you visit the app, the next session will be cached and offline-ready.
+To clear cache, go to `chrome://appcache-internals/`

 ### with simple python server